whily/yalo/doc/AssemblyX64.md

 instructions which require *true* signed integers, however the impact is minimal.

+In 64 bit mode, the default operand size is 32 bit.
+REX.W is used for 64 bit operand size.
+When 32 bit register is used as target, the result is automatically sign extended to 64 bit.
+To reduce the generated machine code size, the assembler automatically use the 32 bit operand size if immediate value can be represented as 32 bits.
+For example, `(mov eax 1)` and `(mov rax 1)` generates same machine code.
+Note that such optimization is mainly meaningful for *mov* instructions, as sign extension to 64 bit is generally not applicable for other instructions unless the upper 32 bits are always 0.

 ## Memory Address Operands

 Memory address operands are supported, e.g. `(bp)`, `(var)`, `(bp si